Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 Atom Class
 ==========

-Recall that an Expression to be evaluated is initially a kind of :term:`S-expression`, an object in the ``Expression`` class, where each list item is either itself an :term:`Expression` or an object in a class derived from :term:`Atom`.
+Recall that an Expression to be evaluated is initially a kind of :term:`M-expression`, an object in the ``Expression`` class, where each list item is either itself an :term:`Expression` or an object in a class derived from :term:`Atom`.